 Poland approves bill aimed at punishing judges

+Justice Minister Zbigniew Ziobro on Thursday said the bill "protects and restores a normal state of affairs in Poland's justice system."
+"This law protects the democratic rule of law against the 'judiocracy' that some are trying to usher in through a trapdoor, triggering chaos, anarchy and illegality," he said.

+"We're not sure who is a judge, because every judge can be contested.
+We're not sure which ruling was handed down, because every ruling can be challenged.
+Public interests count for nothing because what matters are the interests of a special caste (of judges)."
+After it was introduced, critics said the bill put judicial independence at risk and it triggered street protests across the country.
+Judicial experts in parliament also called the legislation into question.

-The legislation was amended after it triggered street protests across Poland, but according to the approved version judges could still lose their jobs in a reform that critics say undermines judicial independence.
-(AFP) IND
+The document was amended but according to the approved version judges could still lose their jobs for challenging the competence of magistrates appointed by a body which opponents say lacks independence.
+A few hours before the vote, European Commission Vice-President Vera Jourova warned Polish authorities over the bill, urging Warsaw not to breach European legal norms.

+She called on Poland to first consult the Council of Europe's Venice Commission -- which advises countries on bringing their laws into line with EU requirements -- about the proposed legislation.
+Jourova wrote a letter to the Polish president, prime minister and parliamentary speakers to set out the EU's concerns.

+"(She) invites all state organs not to take forward the proceedings on the new draft legislation before carrying out all the necessary consultations with all stakeholders," Commission spokesman Christian Wiegand told reporters.
+The spokesman for the UN human rights office, Rupert Colville, also on Friday expressed "concern" over the draft legislation, which he said "risks further jeopardising the independence of the judiciary in Poland."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)